top1944/duckuments/docs/atoms_85_fall2017_projects/11_heroes_system_architecture/10-preliminary-design-document-heroes-system-architect.md

 #### Relevant Duckietown resources to investigate

 * How the current system’s characteristics are defined
+* What are the dependencies/interfaces between modules
+* Which projects affect which modules
 * Which values/parameters are needed

 ### Risk analysis

 Mission 1 takes priority over Mission 2, since it is more crucial to the functioning of the system.
+This means that Mission 2 may suffer if Mission 1 takes more time than expected.

 Mission 2 has a research/experimental aspect, which makes it both interesting and challenging.